gammapy/gammapy-meetings/dev-meetings/2025/2025-06-20/README.md

 ## VERITAS tutorial
 * Samantha presents her draft tutorial showing VERITAS users how to use gammapy to make a real analysis
-* Samantha found she needs to use a local start catalogue file, because queries to Simbad tended to crash; this filed would be hosted in gammapy-data.
+* Samantha found she needs to use a local star catalogue file, because queries to Simbad tended to crash; this filed would be hosted in gammapy-data.
 * Still some questions regarding licensing left to be clarified, but Samantha is not expecting any problems and think that it will be resolved today.
 * Regis remarks that it is anyway good practice to not have network lookups in the documentation because that regularly causes CI jobs to fail when the lookups timeout.
 * Samantha reports she is working a bit on getting the VERITAS catalogue uploaded.